The LeanMan Lean Manufacturing Simulation KitsThe LeanMan

 Recommended class size is at least 10 hands-on participants, but varies with the flow method being simulated.
 There are two Heijunka flow simulations provided.
 The facilitator is then encouraged to build upon these examples by using the techniques described in the Leveling the Waves presentation and in the Facilitators Guide to run a third simulation using a toss of a die to randomly build one of 6 models.

-The CD includes all of the standard and bonus PowerPoint presentations that are part of the Deluxe Kit, which includes the Evolution of Lean presentation to provide a history of lean.
+The Plus Kit includes all of the standard and bonus PowerPoint presentations that are part of the Deluxe Kit, which includes the Evolution of Lean presentation to provide a history of lean.
 Be sure to check out the details by clicking on the Deluxe Lean Factory Simulation Car Kit tab of this web site.

 PS: Don't forget the human side of lean!
-Check out the Teaming with Success CD - it's a great way to top off your lean training event.
+Check out the Teaming with Success - it's a great way to top off your lean training event.

 FACILITATOR NOTES